 The Company regularly reviews the carrying amount of its long-lived assets to determine whether indicators of impairment may exist, which warrant adjustments to carrying values or estimated useful lives.
 If indications of impairment exist, projected future undiscounted cash flows associated with the asset are compared to the carrying amount to determine whether the asset's value is recoverable.
 If the carrying value of the asset exceeds such projected undiscounted cash flows, the asset will be written down to its estimated fair value.
-There were no significant impairments of long-lived assets for the years ended December 31, 2022 or 2021.
+There were no significant impairments of long-lived assets for the years ended December 31, 2023 or 2022, except for the impairment loss of ROU assets recognized during the year ended December 31, 2023.